 Annual summary of progress (April 2018 – March 2019)

 The NDA Sites CSMB has continued the successful operation of the Scheme and this report notes the key issues since last year’s report to Council.
 It has met twice during the year:

-- 11 cases have been settled (all costs finalised and closed), all arising from retrospection exercise
+- 5 cases have been settled (all costs finalised and closed), 4 of which arose from the main retrospection exercise

 The CSMB continues to monitor the achievement of target timescales focusing primarily on three key performance indicators:

 Time from receipt of claim to issue of screening data (Case Assessment Report)